wiseanser/wiseanser.github.io/index.md

 ==================

 * Will the way our app uniquely approaches Getting Things Done work for people beyond our group of test users?
 We think so, but we can't be sure.
 * We look back on more than 10 years of experience in development of software products, which serves us well as we know what lies ahead.
 The downside of our experience might be that we know how most software projects keep their schedules und budget.
-Our calculations are profoundly based on our intense work on Anser throughout last year.
+Our calculations are profoundly based on our intense work on *Forget it* throughout last year.
 We have a prototype and we know our featureset very well, we know what works and what doesn't.
 But software by its nature is always a moving target, so we can't guarantee more than giving our best to keep our promises.
-* We have an approach based on gamification and leveling up the features of Anser.
+* We have an approach based on gamification and leveling up the features of *Forget it*.
 The tricky thing is to make it interesting und encouraging enough to keep going while providing a consistent guideline the user can follow to master the art of getting things done.

 FAQ
 ===

 ### Why do you think *Forget it* will finally be an approach which works for doing getting things done digitally?
 We do not provide a mere technical solution to an behavioral problem.
-We as productivity-junkies have studied all the applications and approaches which have come and gone over the years, always searching for a better way, always seeing the same problems and pitfalls.
-Anser has a completely different approach, not leaving you out there in the ocean of your evergrowing tasks to drown slowly.
-To be honest, the task management is one of the less important parts of Anser.
-Anser helps you internalize the way of getting things done.
-Anser is your personal coach.
-You learn step by step why things are the way they are in Anser, why this way of organizing works, what the pitfalls are and what to care about.
+We as productivity-junkies have studied all the applications and approaches which have come and gone over the years, always searching for a better way, always seeing the same problems and pitfalls. *Forget it* has a completely different approach, not leaving you out there in the ocean of your evergrowing tasks to drown slowly.
+To be honest, the task management is one of the less important parts of *Forget it*. *Forget it* helps you internalize the way of getting things done. *Forget it* is your personal coach.
+You learn step by step why things are the way they are in *Forget it*, why this way of organizing works, what the pitfalls are and what to care about.

 ### What is this strange business model of yours?
 We truly believe in helping people getting their daily stuff done so they can focus on things that matter to them.
 Our business model incorporates that thought, we primarily care about ultimately providing a way to enhance stress-free productivity.